 A: While some foods and drinks can help you sleep better, others can have the opposite effect and keep you awake or disrupt your sleep.
 Here are some foods and drinks that you should avoid before bed:

-• Coffee, tea, energy drinks, and other beverages that contain caffeine, as it can stimulate your central nervous system and block the action of adenosine, a chemical that induces sleepiness.
+- Coffee, tea, energy drinks, and other beverages contain caffeine, as they can stimulate your central nervous system and block the action of adenosine, a chemical that induces sleepiness.

 Conclusion